zerosonesfun/awesome-recruiting/README.md

 **[`^        back to top        ^`](#)**

-[X-ray](#) searching is when you use a major search engine such as Google or Bing to see deep into a website like Linkedin.
+[Searching, Boolean and X-ray](#) Tools to help you search.

-- [Recruitment Geek Xray Search Tool](https://recruitmentgeek.com/tools/linkedin) - A free LinkedIn X-ray search tool.
-Type in some keywords and a location and get Linkedin results.
-A premium version is also available.
+- [Recruitment Geek Xray Search Tool](https://recruitmentgeek.com/tools/linkedin) - A free Linkedin X-ray search tool.
+Type in some keywords and a location and get Linkedin profile results.
+A premium version is also available. `free`
+- [RecruitEm X-Ray Search](https://recruitin.net) - Fill in some fields and conduct a search of Linkedin profiles. `free`
+- [Signal Hire](https://www.signalhire.com) - Find e-mail addresses and phone numbers using a Google Chrome browser extension. `paid`

 ## Contributing